jharna007/YTDownloader/README.md

 # YTDownloader

-An Android app for downloading YouTube videos and audio using yt-dlp and ffmpeg.
+A simple Android app to download YouTube videos in MP4 or MP3 format using yt-dlp.

 ## Features

 - Download YouTube videos in MP4 format
-- Extract audio from YouTube videos in MP3 format
+- Extract audio and save as MP3
-- Simple and clean UI
+- Material Design UI
-- Works offline after initial setup
-- Supports Android 6.0+ (API 23+)
+- Support for Android 6+ (API 23+)
+- Progress tracking and status updates

-## Setup
+## Build Instructions

-### Prerequisites

-This project requires the actual yt-dlp and ffmpeg binaries for Android.
-The current binaries in `app/src/main/assets/` are placeholders.

-#### Getting Real Binaries

-1. **yt-dlp**: Download the Linux ARM64 version from [yt-dlp releases](https://github.com/yt-dlp/yt-dlp/releases)
-2. **ffmpeg**: Download from [FFmpeg Kit](https://github.com/arthenica/ffmpeg-kit/releases) or compile from source

-#### Replacing Placeholder Files

-Replace these files with the actual binaries:
-- `app/src/main/assets/yt-dlp`
-- `app/src/main/assets/ffmpeg`

-Make sure the binaries are:
-- Compiled for Android ARM64/ARM architectures
-- Executable on Android systems
-- Include all required dependencies

-### Building
+### Local Build

+1. Clone this repository
-1. Open the project in Android Studio
+2. Open in Android Studio or use command line
-2. Sync project with Gradle files
-3. Build and run on device or emulator

-Or build from command line:
+3. Replace stub binaries (see Binary Setup below)
+4. Build using Gradle:

 ```bash
 ./gradlew assembleDebug
 ```

-### GitHub Actions
+### CI Build

-The project includes a GitHub Actions workflow that automatically builds APKs on push/PR.
+The project includes a GitHub Actions workflow that automatically builds the APK on push/PR to main branch.

+## Binary Setup

+**IMPORTANT**: This project includes stub executables for yt-dlp and ffmpeg that will allow the app to compile and run, but won't actually download videos.
+To make the app functional, you need to replace these with real ARM64 Android binaries.

+### Replacing Stub Binaries

+1. **Install Termux** on your Android device or use a Linux environment with ARM64 Android binaries
+2. **Get yt-dlp binary**:
+   - Termux: `pkg install yt-dlp`, then `which yt-dlp`
+   - Or download ARM64 Android binary from: https://github.com/yt-dlp/yt-dlp/releases
+3. **Get ffmpeg binary**:
+   - Termux: `pkg install ffmpeg`, then `which ffmpeg`
+   - Or use a pre-built ARM64 Android ffmpeg binary
+4. **Replace the stubs**:
+   - Copy the real yt-dlp binary to `app/src/main/assets/yt-dlp`
+   - Copy the real ffmpeg binary to `app/src/main/assets/ffmpeg`
+   - Ensure both files have executable permissions

+### Why Stubs?

+The real yt-dlp and ffmpeg binaries are quite large (20-50MB each) and would make this repository very heavy.
+The stubs allow the project to:
+- Build successfully in CI
+- Initialize without crashing
+- Show clear error messages when download is attempted

+## Download Locations

+Downloaded files are saved to:

+- **Android 10+**: `/Android/data/com.example.ytdownloader/files/Downloads/YTDownloader/`
+- **Android 9 and below**: `/storage/emulated/0/Downloads/YTDownloader/`

 ## Permissions

-The app requests these permissions:
+The app requests the following permissions:

-- `INTERNET` - For downloading videos
+- `INTERNET` - Download videos from YouTube
+- `ACCESS_NETWORK_STATE` - Check network connectivity
-- `WRITE_EXTERNAL_STORAGE` - For saving files (Android 9 and below)
+- `WRITE_EXTERNAL_STORAGE` (Android 9 and below) - Save files to Downloads
+- `READ_EXTERNAL_STORAGE` - Read downloaded files
+- `READ_MEDIA_VIDEO` (Android 13+) - Access video files
-- `READ_MEDIA_VIDEO` / `READ_MEDIA_AUDIO` - For accessing downloads (Android 13+)
+- `READ_MEDIA_AUDIO` (Android 13+) - Access audio files

+## Usage

+1. Launch the app
+2. Paste a YouTube URL (supports youtube.com/watch, youtu.be, youtube.com/shorts)
+3. Choose Download MP4 or Download MP3
+4. Monitor progress in the status area
+5. Find downloaded files in the Downloads/YTDownloader folder

 ## Technical Details

+- **Language**: Kotlin
+- **UI**: ViewBinding with Material Design
+- **Min SDK**: 23 (Android 6.0)
 - **Target SDK**: 34 (Android 14)
-- **Minimum SDK**: 23 (Android 6.0)
-- **Language**: Kotlin
-- **Build System**: Gradle
+- **Build System**: Gradle with Groovy DSL
-- **Architecture**: Uses native binaries via ProcessBuilder
+- **Architecture**: Single Activity with coroutines for background tasks

-## Limitations
+## Troubleshooting

-- Requires actual yt-dlp and ffmpeg binaries (not included due to size)
-- May not work on all Android device architectures
-- Downloads limited by YouTube's terms of service
+- **"Download failed"**: Make sure you've replaced the stub binaries with real ones
+- **"Permission denied"**: Grant storage permissions when prompted
+- **"Invalid URL"**: Only YouTube URLs are supported
+- **App crashes on download**: Check that binaries are ARM64 compatible and executable

 ## Legal Notice

 This app is for educational purposes.
-Users are responsible for complying with YouTube's Terms of Service and applicable copyright laws.
+Users are responsible for complying with YouTube's Terms of Service and applicable copyright laws when downloading content.

-## License

-This project is provided as-is for educational purposes.